musakanneh/musakanneh/README.md

 ## About Me

-I am a passionate software developer with a keen interest in web development and open-source contributions.
-I love learning new technologies and applying them to solve real-world problems.

 - 🔭 I’m currently working on **[Your Current Project]**.
 - 🌱 I’m currently learning **[New Technology or Skill]**.
 - 👯 I’m looking to collaborate on **[Project or Open Source Initiative]**.